All Episodes

 What difference at this point does it make?

-Right now, of course, we have the Putin price hike at the pump.
+Right now, of course, we had the Putin price hike at the pump.

-So my budget has a billionaire minimum tax, a 20% minimum tax that applies only to the top one hundredth of one per 100th of 1%.
+So my budget has a billionaire minimum tax, a 20% minimum tax that applies only to the top one hundredth of one hundredth of one percent.

 We also recognize, just as it has been in the United States for Jamaica, one of the issues that has been presented as an issue that is economic in the way of its impact has been the pandemic.